 Tables

-People sometimes copy-paste table from their paper into their slide.
+People sometimes copy-paste tables from their papers into their slides.
 That’s not a good idea since it is not possible to read large tables with tiny numbers on slides.
-It seems more effective to stick to the same font size, and just present the key numbers from the paper table.
+It seems more effective to keep the same font size in tables as in the text, and just present in the slide tables the key numbers from the paper tables.
 If listeners want more details, they will go to the paper.

 Tables are centered by default, and fill the slide.